 - At the end of last year, research from the Victor Chang Cardiac Research Institute and Sydney’s St Vincent’s hospital successfully resuscitated two hearts donated after circulatory death (DCD) and used the hearts in a heart transplant.
 The breakthrough means less reliance on brain dead cardiac organ donation.

 - Engineers built a bionic eye to treat patients with retinitis pigmentosa, one of leading causes of blindness.
 The device allows the legally blind finally to see.

 - Human genome project.
 A while ago now, but in 2003 scientists mapped a draft sequencing of all the genes that make up human DNA.
 The sequencing can help identify single genes that cause diseases and in turn providing better treatment options for patients.

-Do you have any suggestions when reading or writing about medical breakthrough?
+Do you have any suggestions when reading or writing about a medical breakthrough?
 Share any ideas or thoughts with us.